The change of work drives organisations to invest in continuous learning and sustainability thinking

 In the midst of changing work, the role of leadership becomes crucial.
 Good leadership, open communication, and respecting individuals create the conditions for developing a culture of learning within the organisation.
 A serving leader knows their organisation, creates a sense of fairness, and enables learning by focusing on the needs of employees and the community while anticipating potential future challenges.
 A good leader places the interests and well-being of the employees at the center of operations and strives for employees to learn and adopt new skills to build a sustainable work life.

-An organisation focused on sustainability can examine the construction of future work through three steps: does your organisation already take care of anticipation and continuity management, a culture and leadership that values people, and conscious collaboration within the organisation and with stakeholders?
 In existing jobs, work should be approached through human sustainability by improving labor laws, job descriptions, and the roles that people are trained for.
 Human psychology and biology have remained the same, and changes in work rarely excite the employees.

 Psychological safety and sustainability as driving forces of change

 The changing nature of work and an increasingly complex environment, combined with technology-driven transformations, pose challenges to all types of organizations, individuals, and societies.
 A central theme that is now emerging is how organisations can help their employees acquire new skills and raise the quality of existing jobs.
 In organisations, change demands psychological safety and a mindset that aims for sustainability to enable a more sustainable and productive work life through learning.
-A psychologically safe atmosphere encourages learning, innovation, and mutual trust, which, in turn, support the construction of a more sustainable and productive work life.
-Understanding the effects of changing work for the community and skill requirements in your own organisation is crucial.

 How to lead change in work sustainably?

-This text is based on the expert speech of Hertta Vuorenmaa, lecturer at Aalto University and the director of the Future of Work research program in FITech’s “Muuttuva työ, muuttuvat osaamistarpeet” webinar (only in Finnish) on September 5, 2024.
-The recording can be found on FITech’s YouTube channel.
+This text is based on the keynote speech by Hertta Vuorenmaa, lecturer at Aalto University and the director of the Future of Work research program in FITech’s “Muuttuva työ, muuttuvat osaamistarpeet” webinar (only in Finnish) on September 5, 2024.

 Some concrete ways to learn key future skills and manage organisational change are provided, for example, through FITech’s free online courses Jatkuvan oppimisen johtaminen and Jatkuvan oppimisen taidot (in Finnish).